hpc2n/sphinx-lesson-template/content/openmp-basics.rst

 We can make two observations:

- 1. The order in which the `printf` statements are executed is arbitrary.
+ 1. The order in which the :code:`printf` statements are executed is arbitrary.
 This can be a desired behaviour.
  2. Some number are printed **multiple times**.
 This is usually an undesired behaviour.

 The explanation is that once the team is created, the threads execute the structured block **independently** of each other.
 This explain why the numbers are printed in an arbitrary order.
-The threads also read and write the variable `number` independently of each other which explain why some threads do not see the changes the other threads have made.
+The threads also read and write the variable :code:`number` independently of each other which explain why some threads do not see the changes the other threads have made.

 OpenMP implements a set of rules that define how variables behave inside OpenMP constructs.
-All variables are ether
+All variables are ether :code:`private` or :code:`shared`:

- - **private**, i.e., each thread has its own copy of the variable, or
+:Private:   Each thread has its own copy of the variable.
- - **shared**, i.e., all threads share the same variable.
+:Shared:    All threads share the same variable.

 These basic **rules** apply: